ericjeker/sfml-breakout/README.md

 ## Call Hierarchy

 ```
-Application -> GameController -> GameState -> SceneManager -> Scene -> Systems -> Components (EnTT)
+GameInstance -> GameController -> GameState
+                               -> SceneManager -> Scene -> Systems
+                                                        -> Entities -> Components
 ```

+## ECS-Lite

+The Scene holds entities in an ECS-lite architecture.
+Entities (`Entity`) contain Components.
+Scene contains Systems.
+But the "Lite" comes from the fact that there is no query system.
+The systems always receive all the entities and they can check for each of them if they have a given component.

-## Application / Game Instance
+## Game Instance

 The responsibility of the game instance is to load the base resources.
-This class owns the different managers stored in the engine context.
+This class owns the different managers stored in the `GameService` service locator class.

-It is also where the game loop is started, and the root of the call hierarchy.
+It is also where the game loop is started (`Run()`), and the root of the call hierarchy.

-The Game Instance holds the instance of the Window where everything will be drawn.
+The `GameInstance` also holds the instance of the Window where everything will be drawn.

 Four events are processed: